microsoft/azurelinux-tutorials/README.md

 CONFIG_MAGIC_SYSRQ_SERIAL=y
 ```

 Note that the kernel spec file, from the CBL-Mariner repo, requires implicitly enabled settings to be explicitly set.
 In this case enabling CONFIG_MAGIC_SYSRQ is insufficient because CONFIG_MAGIC_SYSRQ_DEFAULT_ENABLE and CONFIG_MAGIC_SYSRQ_SERIAL are implicitly enabled.
 If they were missing, compilation of the kernel would fail.
 In general, when an error of this nature occurs, the build log file for the kernel will indicate what needs to be changed.
-For example, if we only set CONFIG_MAGIC_SYSRQ=y, the build would have crashed and the output log would have looked similar to the following:
+For example, if we _only_ set CONFIG_MAGIC_SYSRQ=y, the build would eventually fail with the build output shown here:

 ```
 time="2021-02-05T11:16:15-08:00" level=debug msg="Magic SysRq key (MAGIC_SYSRQ) [Y/n/?] y"